Sylius/Sylius/UPGRADE-1.13.md

    calculation
    is now available on the Order model `Sylius\Component\Core\Model\Order::getItemsSubtotal`.

-1. The way of getting variants prices based on options has been changed, as such the following services were deprecated, please use their new counterpart.
-    * instead of `Sylius\Component\Core\Provider\ProductVariantsPricesProviderInterface`
-      use `Sylius\Component\Core\Provider\ProductVariantMap\ProductVariantsMapProviderInterface`
-    * instead of `Sylius\Component\Core\Provider\ProductVariantsPricesProvider`
-      use `Sylius\Component\Core\Provider\ProductVariantMap\ProductVariantsPricesMapProvider`
-    * instead of `Sylius\Bundle\CoreBundle\Templating\Helper\ProductVariantsPricesHelper`
-      use `Sylius\Component\Core\Provider\ProductVariantMap\ProductVariantsPricesMapProvider`
-    * instead of `Sylius\Bundle\CoreBundle\Twig\ProductVariantsPricesExtension`
-      use `Sylius\Bundle\CoreBundle\Twig\ProductVariantsMapExtension`

-   Subsequently, the `sylius_product_variant_prices` twig function is deprecated, use `sylius_product_variants_map` instead.

-   To add more data per variant create a service implementing the `Sylius\Component\Core\Provider\ProductVariantMap\ProductVariantMapProviderInterface` and tag it with `sylius.product_variant_data_map_provider`.

 1. The `Regex` constraint has been removed from `Sylius\Component\Addressing\Model\Country` in favour of the `Country` constraint.
    Due to that, it's translation message `sylius.country.code.regex` was also removed.

 1. The `redirectToCartSummary` protected method of `Sylius\Bundle\OrderBundle\Controller\OrderController` has been deprecated as it was never used and will be removed in Sylius 2.0.

-1. Interface `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionInterface` has been refactored and is now deprecated.
-It now extends a new interface `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionReadInterface`, which contains only getter methods.
-    - If your services or custom implementations previously relied on `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionInterface` for read operations, you should now use `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionReadInterface` for better clarity and separation of concerns.
-    - This change is backward compatible as long as your implementations or services were using only the getter methods from `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionInterface`.
-However, if you also utilized setter methods, you should continue using `Sylius\Component\Promotion\Generator\PromotionCouponGeneratorInstructionInterface`.

 1. Due to optimizations of the Order's grid the `Sylius\Component\Core\Repository\OrderRepositoryInterface::createSearchListQueryBuilder` method bas been